 • Development and Infrastructure Conditions:

-If infrastructure does not sufficiently support the rapid population influx, there is a possibility of market imbalances due to traffic congestion and housing shortages.
+If infrastructure does not adequately support the rapid population influx, issues like traffic congestion and housing shortages could lead to market imbalances.